nerotvlive/OwnCoreLite/README.md

     * better server shutdown
     * send debug messages (if that is an enabled thing in the config.yml)
   * SoundAPI
-    * resolve from soundname if this is a legacy sound, or not
+    * resolve from soundname if this is a legacy newSound, or not
     * LegacySound support
-    * new sound support
+    * new newSound support
   * WorldAPI
     * resolve difficulty from names
       * supported: peaceful, easy, normal, hard, 0, 1, 2 and 3